anuragagarwal561994/postgres-contentful/README.md

 2. Updates/Inserts records from postgres to contentful.
 Stores contentful version of entry in db for the same.
 Create a column `contentfulVersion` in database which should be an integer and can be null.

-3. Connects records in postgres to entries in contentful with an id (field `externalid` by default).
+3. Connects records in postgres to entries in contentful with an id (field `externalId` by default).
 All entries are updated/inserted using this id.
 So it is necessary for this column to be present in the database.\
    It should have a unique constraint to avoid conflict.
-One can even configure a column name except `externalid` (but it should have unique constraint - check for this has not been implemented so it should be done on users part) by using
+One can even configure a column name except `externalId` (but it should have unique constraint - check for this has not been implemented so it should be done on users part) by using

     ```
     $ postgres-contentful data:sync <file> --connecting-key <column_name>